AnandChowdhary/anandchowdhary.com/content/projects/facematch.md

 FaceMatch uses Amazon Rekognition, a service that lets you quickly add sophisticated deep learning-based visual search and image classification to apps.
 I ended up using Face Comparison, Facial Analysis, and Object and Scene Detection APIs.

 <div class="image"><img alt="" src="/images/portfolio/facematch_2x.png"></div>

-<footer>This project was done in collaboration with Mohit Ahuja 🇮🇳.</footer>